 - B.27 The other main argument for conception as the correct stage at which to affix personhood is that it is a more compelling moment than any other in the continuum from zygote to neonate in which to do this.
 Governments, courts, and commentators who reject conception as the decisive point have attempted to defend later stages of gestation as ethically significant; however, these positions have their own difficulties.
 Viability, for example, is a shifting concept that can change with advances in medical technology.
-It may also vary by place, with premature babies in many developing countries having lower chances of survival because of limitations in the medical care available. - B.28 There is divergence within the medical community about the true meaning of the term 'viability'.
+It may also vary by place, with premature babies in many developing countries having lower chances of survival because of limitations in the medical care available.
+16 - B.28 There is divergence within the medical community about the true meaning of the term 'viability'.
 It is used in two ways.
 First, it is used as a biological criterion.
 Secondly, it is used as an ethical category.
-Englehardt argues that the use of viability as an ethical concept expresses the idea that the fetus is of a stage of development that, if brought ex-utero, it could be placed in the 'social role of a child'. - B.29 Singer, who does not agree with the conception arguments, nonetheless acknowledges that the search for a morally crucial dividing line between the newborn baby and the fetus has failed to yield any event or stage of development that can bear the weight of separating those with a right to life from those who lack such a right ...
+Tenglehardt argues that the use of viability as an ethical concept expresses the idea that the fetus is of a stage of development that, if brought ex-utero, it could be placed in the 'social role of a child'.
+The true meaning of the term 'viability'.
+The true meaning of the term 'viability' as an ethical concept expresses the idea that the fetus is of a stage of development that, if brought ex-utero, it could be placed in the 'viability'. - B.29 Singer, who does not agree with the conception arguments, nonetheless acknowledges that search for a morally crucial dividing line between the newborn baby and the fetus has failed to yield any event or stage of development that can bear the weight of separating those with a right to life from those who lack such a right ...19

-B.30 In the absence of such a dividing line, proponents of the conception argument therefore assert that 'we must either upgrade the status of the earliest embryo to that of the child, or downgrade the status of the child to that of the embryo'.
-They maintain that as the latter makes little sense to most people, conception stands as the natural dividing line.
+B.30 In the absence of such a dividing line, proponents of the conception argument therefore assert that 'we must either upgrade the status of the earliest embryo to that of the child, or downgrade the status of the child to that of the embryo'.20 They maintain that as the latter makes little sense to most people, conception stands as the natural dividing line.